Intel

 Series C in 2005

 Venturi Wireless, Inc. specializes in broadband optimization solutions for mobile and wireless operators.
-The company provides a range of products designed to enhance the mobile user experience across various devices, including desktops, laptops, smartphones, and tablets.
-Key offerings include the Venturi Video Optimization solution, which improves video delivery on mobile broadband, and the Venturi Optimization Engine, a high-capacity server that enhances data and multimedia services.
-Additional solutions such as Venturi Transport Optimization and Venturi Central Management focus on improving network performance and enabling efficient management of optimization engines.
-The company also offers comprehensive services, including project management, system deployment, customer support, and training.
-Founded in 1993 and headquartered in San Jose, California, Venturi Wireless was previously known as Fourelle Systems, Inc. before rebranding in 2003.
+Founded in 1993 and headquartered in San Jose, California, the company offers a range of products designed to enhance the mobile user experience across various devices, including desktops, laptops, smartphones, feature phones, and tablets.
+Key offerings include the Venturi Video Optimization solution, which improves video streaming, the Venturi Optimization Engine that boosts data and multimedia service quality, and the Venturi Transport Optimization solution for enhanced network performance.
+Additionally, Venturi Central Management allows operators to oversee multiple optimization engines, while Venturi VClient facilitates web browsing, video viewing, email access, and file transfers.
+The company also provides project management, system deployment, customer support, maintenance, and professional services to assist in both infrastructure deployment and post-deployment operations.
+Venturi Wireless, formerly known as Fourelle Systems, Inc., rebranded in May 2003 to reflect its focus on mobile broadband solutions.

 MediaKind